nomadsjournal/projects/predict_housing_price/README.md

 ## Predicting Housing Price Using Population Data
-See how the population change affects the housing prices.
+See how population change affects housing prices.

 ## Background
 Since the 2008 recession, the real estate market has been steadily recovering.